 Parts that move weakly may have been damaged during a heart attack or be receiving too little oxygen.
-This may indicate coronary artery disease or various other conditions.
+This may be a sign of coronary artery disease or other conditions.

-Stress test.
+- Exercise stress test.
 If your signs and symptoms occur most often during exercise, your doctor may ask you to walk on a treadmill or ride a stationary bike during an ECG.
-This is known as an exercise stress test.
+Sometimes, an echocardiogram is also done while you do these exercises.
+This is called a stress echo.
 In some cases, medication to stimulate your heart may be used instead of exercise.

-Another stress test known as a nuclear stress test helps measure blood flow to your heart muscle at rest and during stress.
-It's similar to a routine exercise stress test but with images in addition to an ECG.
+- Nuclear stress test.
+This test is similar to an exercise stress test but adds images to the ECG recordings.
+It measures blood flow to your heart muscle at rest and during stress.
 A tracer is injected into your bloodstream, and special cameras can detect areas in your heart that receive less blood flow.

-This procedure is called cardiac catheterization.
-The dye outlines narrow spots and blockages on the X-ray images.
 If you have a blockage that requires treatment, a balloon can be pushed through the catheter and inflated to improve the blood flow in your coronary arteries.
-A mesh tube (stent) may then be used to keep the dilated artery open.
+A mesh tube (stent) is typically used to keep the dilated artery open.

-Heart scan.
-Computerized tomography (CT) technologies can help your doctor see calcium deposits in your arteries that can narrow the arteries.
+Cardiac CT scan.
+A CT scan of the heart can help your doctor see calcium deposits in your arteries that can narrow the arteries.
 If a substantial amount of calcium is discovered, coronary artery disease may be likely.

-A CT coronary angiogram, in which you receive a contrast dye injected intravenously during a CT scan, also can generate images of your heart arteries.
+A CT coronary angiogram, in which you receive a contrast dye that is given by IV during a CT scan, can produce detailed images of your heart arteries.

 Treatment for coronary artery disease usually involves lifestyle changes and, if necessary, drugs and certain medical procedures.